Browse Definitions :

 • translation lookaside buffer (TLB) - A translation lookaside buffer (TLB) is a type of memory cache that stores recent translations of virtual memory to physical addresses to enable faster retrieval.

-• Type 2 hypervisor (hosted hypervisor) - A Type 2 hypervisor, also known as a hosted hypervisor, is a virtual machine manager that installs on top of a host's operating system.
+• Type 2 hypervisor (hosted hypervisor) - A Type 2 hypervisor is a virtual machine (VM) manager that is installed as a software application on an existing operating system (OS).

 • unified computing system (UCS) - A unified computing system (UCS) is a converged data center architecture that integrates computing, networking and storage resources to increase efficiency and enable centralized management.